Environment Baselining Pilot

 What’s being measured?

-The aim of environment baselining is to establish the amount of net carbon on a range of different farms and land uses, taking account of carbon stored in soil, hedges and trees, as well greenhouse gas (GHG) emissions.
+The aim of environment baselining is to establish the amount of net carbon on a range of different farms and land uses, taking account of carbon stored in soil, hedges and trees, as well as greenhouse gas (GHG) emissions and sequestration.

 It provides a starting point for tracking changes in GHG emissions and carbon sequestration over time and identifying where there are opportunities to make improvements.